varnika0412/Simulation-of-Amplifiers-Inverting-Non-Inverting-Differential-and-Instrumentation-using-LT-SPICE-/README.md

-### *EX.NO:* 2 SIMULATION OF AMPLIFIER INVERTING, NON INVERTING , DIFFERENTIAL AMPLIFIER AND INSTRUMENTATION AMPLIFIERS USING LT SPICE
+**EX.NO:** 2 SIMULATION OF AMPLIFIER INVERTING, NON INVERTING , DIFFERENTIAL AMPLIFIER AND INSTRUMENTATION AMPLIFIERS USING LT SPICE
-DATE:

 **